-Everyone is wondering which is better between Aimlab vs Kovaak’s.
+Everyone is wondering which is better Aimlab vs. Kovaak’s.

-Both aim trainers provide so many different features for players to take advantage of.
-Each one is used by many professional esport players around the world.
+Both aim trainers provide many different features for players to take advantage of.
+Each one is used by many professional esports players around the world.

 Training your aim is important to be good at competitive shooters, especially now, since everyone has been picking up an aim trainer for themselves.